Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

 Let us consider the open toric chart $\M_1(\ww)\sse\M_1(\Lambda)$ from Subsection \ref{ssec:moduli_Lagrangian}.
 We now build a function associated to each $\sf Y$-cycle $\gamma$, generalizing our previous work in \cite[Section 7]{CasalsZaslow}, see also \cite[Section 5.1]{STZ_ConstrSheaves}, to our context.
 First we observe that the data of $\M_1(\ww)$ associates a flag $\SF$ in each connected component of the complement of $\ww$ in $\mathbb{R}^2$.
 We associate the 1-dimensional vector space $\SF_i/\SF_{i-1}$ to the $i$th sheet in the lift of each connected component.
 Then across the lifts of each weave line, we define two linear isomorphisms

-Given a loop $\gamma$ on $L$, we may perturb it so that it intersects with any lifts of weave lines transversely.
-Then by composing isomorphisms like $\psi_\pm$ above, we obtain a linear automorphism for each generic fiber along $\gamma$.
+Note that $\psi_{\pm}$ are isomorphisms because $\SL$ and $\SR$ are in $s_i$-transverse position, as they are separated by a weave line labeled with $s_i$.
+Now, given a loop $\gamma$ on $L$, we may perturb it so that it intersects with any lifts of weave lines transversely.
+Then by composing several of the isomorphisms $\psi_\pm$ above and their inverses, we obtain a linear automorphism for each generic fiber along $\gamma$.
 Since each generic fiber is a 1-dimensional vector space, we can represent this linear automorphism by a non-zero scalar $\psi_\gamma$.
 This non-zero scalar $\psi_\gamma$ is also known as the \emph{microlocal monodromy} of the sheaf moduli space $\M_1(\ww)$ along $\gamma$.
-However, the microlocal monodromies $\psi_\gamma$ do not naturally give rise to a local system on $L$\footnote{They naturally give a {\it twisted} local system as in \cite[Part 13]{Guillermou19_SheafSummary}, or a twisted flat connection as in \cite[Part 10]{GMN_SpecNet13}.}, as the following illustrate:
+However, the microlocal monodromies $\psi_\gamma$ do not naturally give rise to a local system on $L$\footnote{They give a {\it twisted} local system as in \cite[Part 13]{Guillermou19_SheafSummary}, or a twisted flat connection as in \cite[Part 10]{GMN_SpecNet13}.}, as the following illustrates:

 \begin{example} Consider the weave with a unique trivalent vertex, which depicts a Lagrangian 2-disk filling, as drawn in blue in Figure \ref{fig:parallel_transport_on_unknot} (left).
 According to the definition of $\cM_1(\ww)$, there is a flag $l_i\subset \mathbb{C}^2$ in each of the three sectors, and they are pairwise transverse from each other.
 Let $\gamma$ be a curve on $L(\ww)\cong \Lambda(\ww)$, which, under the front projection, goes from the lower sheet to the upper sheet and then back to the lower sheet; see again Figure \ref{fig:parallel_transport_on_unknot} (left).
 By definition, the microlocal parallel transport $\psi_\gamma$ should be the map drawn in Figure \ref{fig:parallel_transport_on_unknot} (center), which is the linear map that projects parallel to the line $l_2$.